-6.2.3.1.5 Oxaliplatin
+6.2.3.1.6 Oxaliplatin

 This platinum derivative is effective in combination with fluoropyrimidines (5-FU/folinic acid, capecitabine).
-In first-line therapy for stage IV gastric cancer, it increases remission rates to 45%.
+In first-line therapy for stage IV gastric cancer, remission rates of around 45% are achieved.
 Severe side effects (grade 3/4), which occurred in more than 5% of patients in pivotal trials, include nausea/vomiting, diarrhea, mucositis, and polyneuropathy.
 Oxaliplatin is part of the FLOT regimen recommended perioperatively.

-6.2.3.1.6 Paclitaxel
+6.2.3.1.7 Paclitaxel

-Paclitaxel belongs to the taxanes.
-Paclitaxel is effective as monotherapy in second-line palliative therapy.
-Severe side effects (grade 3/4) include infections, stomatitis and diarrhea, and allergic reactions to the contained solvent cremophore; grade 2 distressing side effects include alopecia.
+Paclitaxel is another taxane.
+It is effective as monotherapy in second-line palliative therapy.
+Severe side effects (grade 3/4) include infections, stomatitis and diarrhea, and allergic reactions to the solvent cremophore; grade 2 distressing side effects include alopecia.
 Particularly burdensome is a partly irreversible polyneuropathy.
 Common side effects such as allergic reactions can be partially prevented by adequate supportive therapy.

-6.2.3.1.7 Ramucirumab
+6.2.3.1.8 Ramucirumab

 Ramucirumab is a VEGF receptor2 antibody that inhibits neoangiogenesis.
-In combination with paclitaxel, ramucirumab leads to prolongation of progression-free survival (HR 0.64; median 1.5 months), prolongation of overall survival (HR 0.81; median 2.2 months), and an increase in remission rate compared to paclitaxel monotherapy.
+In combination with paclitaxel, ramucirumab leads to a prolongation of progression-free survival (HR 0.64; median 1.5 months), prolongation of overall survival (HR 0.81; median 2.2 months), and an increase in remission rate compared to paclitaxel monotherapy.
 In patients ineligible for paclitaxel therapy, ramucirumab monotherapy versus placebo also results in prolonged progression-free survival (HR 0.48; median 0.8 months) and overall survival (HR 0.78; median 1.4 months).
 The only side effect of CTCAE grade 3/4 that occurred in more than 5% of patients on ramucirumab monotherapy was arterial hypertension.
 More common side effects in combination therapy were fatigue (12%), neuropathy (8%), and abdominal pain (6%).